cmu-delphi/delphi-epidata/docs/api/flusurv.md

 ## Overview
 {: .no_toc}

-This data source provides laboratory-confirmed influenza hospitalization rates from the FluSurv-NET surveillance system.
+This data source provides laboratory-confirmed influenza hospitalization rates from the from the [CDC's Influenza Hospitalization Surveillance Network (FluSurv-NET)](https://www.cdc.gov/fluview/overview/influenza-hospitalization-surveillance.html?CDC_AAref_Val=https://www.cdc.gov/flu/weekly/influenza-hospitalization-surveillance.htm).
 The data includes age-stratified hospitalization rates and rates by race, sex, and flu type, when available.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include:
 [contributing](README.md#contributing), [citing](README.md#citing), and
 [data licensing](README.md#data-licensing).

-## Table of contents
-{: .no_toc .text-delta}

-1. TOC
-{:toc}

 See also:
   - <https://gis.cdc.gov/GRASP/Fluview/FluHospRates.html>